 “Even though I wasn’t throwing too well,” Hall said, “the Reds weren’t hitting the ball squarely.”40

-In 1971 Hall was the oldest player in baseball (41), and pitched his final season.
+In 1971 Hall was the oldest player in the American League (41), and pitched his final season.
 In 27 games, he threw only 43⅓ innings, won six games and saved one, but finished with an ERA of 4.98.
 On October 11, in Game Two of the World Series against the Pirates at Memorial Stadium, he earned a save for Jim Palmer in what turned out to be Hall’s final major-league appearance.
 It was only fitting that it should be against the Pirates, the team for which it had all begun.

 “I guess one of the things I like about baseball,” Hall said in 1970, “is that, unlike football, force isn’t necessary.
 The pitch comes in one direction, you hit in another, and you run in still another.
 You might call it a cat-and-mouse game, this battle between the pitcher and hitter.
 I enjoy it.
 I like the competitive approach.
 Yes, I really enjoy the challenges in baseball.
 And if I can get paid for it, why not?”41